Journal of Samuel Kiechel

 Cathedral of Our Lady and the town hall (located on the right behind the cathedral)

-Kiechel wrote: In the harbour, each nation had a designated place to moor its ships.
-The English and Scottish ships had their separate quays, as did the ships from Spain, Portugal, France, Italy and other regions.
-Each foreign trading nation had its own house.
+Kiechel also visited the harbour of Antwerp and wrote: In the harbour, each nation has a designated place to moor its ships.
+The English and Scottish ships have their own quays, as do those from Spain, Portugal, France, Italy and other regions.
+Each foreign trading nation has its own house.
 These houses were all well-constructed, decorated and large.
-Two sides of each house faced the land, while the other two faced the water’s edge, allowing large ships to moor at its gateway.
+Two sides of each house face the land, while the other two face the water’s edge, allowing large ships to moor at its gateway.
 No other buildings had been constructed around them.

 Antwerp harbour